Back to blog

 6. Document all good faith efforts.
 For previous employer inquiries, record every attempt: dates, methods (letter, fax, email, phone), and results.

 7. Use a tracking system.
 Manual spreadsheets break down as fleets grow.
-Dedicated software ensures nothing falls through the cracks.
+Dedicated software like Core Compliance ensures nothing falls through the cracks, tracking every document's expiration and surfacing gaps before an auditor does.

 Electronic vs. Paper DQ Files